KNOWLDGE/programming-language-list/README.md

 ---
 ## Our Goal
-Instead of just simply showing you how to print "Hello World".
+Instead of just simply showing you how to print "Hello World" in a bunch of langueges.
 Our goal is to have a multitude of Programming Languages listed with information like their history, their use and more.

 ## Check it out
 Click [here]() to check out our progress!